luiinge/maven-java-starter/README.md

 viable option.
 As a last resort, you always can copy the configuration of this artifact and paste it into yours.

+> The *major* segment of the artifact version indicates the Java version that the configuration is
+> tuned for (currently only Java 11), but nothing prevents you from using it with
+> other versions

 What includes?